selimslab/selimslab.github.io/_posts/psy/mental-models/2020-2-9-mental-models.md

 1. The Map is not the Territory

-2. Circle of Competence
+2. Circle of Competence, undertand what you know and what you don't know

-3. First Principles Thinking
+3. First Principles Thinking, understand the fundemantals

 4. Thought Experiment

-5. Second-Order Thinking
+5. Second-Order Thinking, long term thinking, unintended consequences

-6. Probabilistic Thinking
+6. Probabilistic Thinking, probability runs the world

-7. Inversion
+7. **Inversion**, turn it upside down

 8. **Occam’s Razor**, Simpler explanations are more likely to be true than complicated ones.